 xBD;y,,z xBD;z

-Since contemporary mereotopology treats boundary as part of the object, it distinguishes between that part and the other, bounded part of the object, which it named the closure.
+Since contemporary mereotopology treats a boundary as part of the object, it distinguishes between that part and the other, bounded part of the object, which it names the closure.
 But for us, who do not take the boundary as a part of the object, the closure is nothing but the object itself, and whatever is in the former is in the latter.
-We will therefore continue to use the term "closure," but not as denoting a part of the object but rather the object itself, in the aspect of being bounded.
-We will denote the relation "is a closure of" (or "is bounded by") by the letters CL and will define:
+We will therefore continue to use the term ‟closure,” but not as denoting a part of the object but rather the object itself, in the aspect of being bounded.
+We will denote the relation ‟is a closure of” (or ‟is bounded by”) by the letters CL and will define:

-xBD;y =def yCL;x
+xBD;y def yCL;x

 This means that BD and CL are inverse concepts: